StrictTangent/stlib/README.md

 Helpful structures and functions for C programming

 This is a personal library for functions I thought useful.\
-Currently included are implementations of:
+Currently included are implementations for dynamic arrays and generic hash maps.

 ## Dynamic Array - st_arr